lienadochuko/lienadochuko/README.md

 ### Hi there 👋, I am **Daniel Erhisohwode**:man_technologist:
 </div>

-I am a Computer science Graduate of HILL-CITY UNIVERSITY BENIN(HCUB), A UI/UX Developer, Graphic Designer, Freelancer, A frontend Web Developer and training to be a Software Engineer @ Alxafrica
+I am a Computer science Graduate of HILL-CITY UNIVERSITY BENIN(HCUB), a UI/UX Developer, Graphic Designer, Freelancer, A frontend Web Developer and training to be a Software Engineer @ Alxafrica
 <p>-🌍  I'm based in Lagos, Nigeria
 -🌱 I’m currently learning to be a certified Software Engineer <br/>
 -👯 I’m looking to collaborate on projects relating to Programming 💬 Feel free to ask me about Frontend development, Linux OS and Programming languages <br/>